The Standard Formula: A Guide to Solvency II – Chapter 9: Internal Models

 In summary, the PRA reforms will:

-(c) Implement a range of IM approval safeguards that could be used to bring an IM that is not wholly compliant into compliance with the calibration standards and mitigate the risks arising from such non-compliance in all other circumstances.
+• Implement a range of IM approval safeguards that could be used to bring an IM that is not wholly compliant into compliance with the calibration standards and mitigate the risks arising from such noncompliance in all other circumstances.

-The PRA has confirmed its intent in Policy Statement 2/24 to determine the outcome of a complete application within six months from the date of receipt of the application, to provide the (re)insurer with a written notice of that determination and will make reasonable efforts to do so.
-The changes to systems and controls will need to be implemented by insurers by 31 December 2024.
+The PRA has confirmed its intent to determine the outcome of a complete application within six months from the date of receipt of the application, and to provide the (re)insurer with a written notice of that determination, and will make reasonable efforts to do so.525 The changes to systems and controls will need to be implemented by insurers by 31 December 2024.

 8. Funded Reinsurance

-In Policy Statement 5/24 (which considers the use of funded reinsurance in the context of Solvency UK), the PRA re-emphasised that for firms using internal models or partial internal models to calculate their SCR, the “use test” requires the output of such models to play an important role in risk management, decision-making and capital allocation.
+In PRA SS5/24, which considers the use of funded reinsurance in the context of Solvency II, the PRA re-emphasised that for firms using IMs or partial IMs to calculate their SCR, the “use test” requires the output of such models to play an important role in risk management, decision-making and capital allocation526

-The PRA expects firms to undertake robust modelling which takes into account the risks associated with funded reinsurance arrangements and to recognise the importance of the internal model or partial internal model outputs to the decision making process when it comes to deciding whether to enter into a funded reinsurance arrangement as a risk mitigation technique.
+The PRA expects firms to undertake robust modelling which takes into account the risks associated with funded reinsurance arrangements and to recognise the importance of the IM or partial IM outputs to the decision-making process, when it comes to deciding whether to enter into a funded reinsurance arrangement as a risk mitigation technique.
 Failure to do so may incentivise short-term behaviours not compatible with the long-term sustainability of the business.

 _______________

-288 Article 122 of the Solvency II Directive and SCR Internal Models 12.1.
+512 Article 122 of the Solvency II Directive (transposed in Paragraph 12.1, Solvency Capital Requirement — Internal Models Part of the PRA Rulebook).

 This memorandum is provided by Skadden, Arps, Slate, Meagher & Flom LLP and its affiliates for educational and informational purposes only and is not intended and should not be construed as legal advice.
 This memorandum is considered advertising under applicable state laws.